 This can aid in your parrot’s digestion, strengthen bones, and improve the vibrancy of feathers.

 Can Parrots Eat Hazelnuts?

-Known as the filbert, hazelnuts have a sweet flavor.
-These nuts have a high amount of vitamins and minerals, including:
+Hazelnuts have a sweet flavor and high amounts of vitamins and minerals, including:

 - Vitamin E

 The antioxidants in hazelnuts fight oxidative stress, which has been linked to cell damage.
 Oxidative stress can cause aging, cancer, heart disease, and other diseases.

 According to the Annals of Nutrition and Metabolism, hazelnuts are linked to lower levels of oxidative stress.
 The study determined that a higher level of hazelnut consumption lessened the damage to the DNA of the observed patients.